 New draft guideline values (limits) for PFAS have recently been released by the NHMRC for public consultation.
 We understand the draft update to the Australian Drinking Water Guidelines and the new draft guideline values will be finalised in April 2025.

 Melbourne Water welcomes the draft update and we are currently reviewing the proposed changes.
-Results from our latest monitoring (20 August to 11 October 2024) are still below the proposed guideline values (limits).
+Results from our 2024 comprehensive monitoring program are still below the draft PFAS guidelines under review.

 - How has Melbourne Water previously monitored for PFAS in drinking water?